James5979/literate-devops-site/content/portfolio/kubernetes/replicationcontroller.md

 weight = 3
 +++

-A ReplicationController is responsible for keeping the total number of replicas contant.
+A ReplicationController is responsible for keeping the total number of replicas constant.

 ## Create a replication controller {#create-a-replication-controller}

-No imperative command.

 Example manifest: